 These findings underscore the importance of adopting a bio-social life-course perspective (Hanson and Aagaard‐Hansen, 2021) that acknowledges the social lives of these young women (which would include economic and political contexts), and takes into consideration how context influences behaviour change.
 If physical and mental health are to be optimised, it is also essential to consider the systemic social and economic issues that negatively impact young women’s health, causing both acute and chronic trauma.
 Furthermore, if behaviour change intervention efforts intend to promote nurturing care of young children in the next generation, then it is imperative that intervention strategies are realistic about how context can hinder the provision of such care.
 Attention also needs to be paid to how these strategies can contribute to breaking cycles of intergenerational trauma, which have already been identified in Soweto (Kim et al., 2021), and in South Africa more generally where many historic legacies of apartheid persist (Gobodo-Madikizela, 2016).
 Acknowledgement of higher-level drivers of trauma has been recognised as one of the guiding principles of a trauma-informed approach, specifically cultural, historical and gender issues (Centers for Disease Control and Prevention, 2020).
 The data presented in this article have touched on many of these issues, and future work should continue to consider these in the implementation of health behaviour change interventions as these provide a backdrop against which these changes take (or do not take) place.

+The findings of this study may also call into question the appropriateness of an intervention targeting individual health behaviour change in a context where the constraints for prioritising health and making healthier choices about behaviour, including the impact of trauma, are so extensive.
+Without perpetuating a narrative of individual responsibility in the face of so many systemic obstacles, is individual health behaviour even possible?
+The Bukhali intervention provides a valuable opportunity to grapple with this question, as well as questions about the framing and focus of health promotion interventions, so that intervention content and delivery are sensitive to the lived experiences of trial participants in a setting such as Soweto.
+Given the limited evidence on preconception interventions in LMICs (especially those that offer a continuum of intervention through to pregnancy and early childhood), it is important to acknowledge that the learning curve on such interventions will be steep, and that as far as possible, trials in these settings should endeavour to be open to new insights.
+Learnings should be fed back into the trial in order to maximise the appropriateness and acceptability of the intervention for participants, and the feasibility and fidelity of its implementation.

 In terms of the implications of these findings for future application of the HCS approach with CHWs, both in South Africa and other global settings, it is evident that with some considerations, HCS can be used by CHWs.
 Firstly, given that CHWs may have had limited educational opportunities in South Africa, it is essential that there are realistic expectations about pre-existing skills and knowledge.
 HCS was developed to be accessible to all levels of the workforce, and to be implemented in low-income settings where low levels of education, knowledge and skills can be challenge.
 However, it is likely that because of the income and educational inequities that persist in South Africa, low-income settings in South Africa may not be comparable to low-income settings in high-income countries where HCS have been implemented.